Aleeze123/Furniro-AdminDashboard/README.md

 Design & Capabilities
 I have designed this Admin Dashboard to be a powerful, user-friendly, and customizable tool for managing a range of business activities.
 With this panel, you can:

-Monitor and manage day-to-day operations from a centralized platform.
-Make data-driven decisions with real-time analytics and reports.
-Customize and control all aspects of the business from a single interface.